perfectra1n/volsync/docs/usage/kopia/troubleshooting.rst

      - Known issue: Use KOPIA_MANUAL_CONFIG in repository secret instead of compression field
    * - No snapshots found
      - Check requestedIdentity matches source; use availableIdentities to see what's in repository
-   * - repositoryPVC in ReplicationDestination
+   * - moverVolumes for repository in ReplicationDestination
-     - Not supported - repositoryPVC only works with ReplicationSource
+     - Not supported - moverVolumes for repositories only works with ReplicationSource
    * - External policy files not loading
      - Not implemented - use inline configuration (retain, actions) instead
    * - enableFileDeletion vs enable_file_deletion